 pubspec.
 It lists the specific versions of each dependency (immediate and

 transitive) that your package uses.

-If this is an application package, you will check this file into source control.
+If this is an application package, you should check this file into source control.
 That way, everyone working on your app ensures they are using the same versions of all of the packages.
-This also makes sure you use the same versions of code when you deploy your app to production.
+This also makes sure that you use the same versions of code when you deploy your app to production.

 When you are ready to upgrade your dependencies to the latest versions, do:

 This tells pub to regenerate the lockfile using the newest available versions of your package’s dependencies.
 If you only want to upgrade a specific dependency, you can specify that too: